nachoconde/Cloud-DDS/README.md

 # Cloud-DDS

-This repositori groups options to deploy ROS2 and the DDS on cloud networks
+This repository groups options to deploy ROS2 and the DDS over cloud networks